Youthful Osaka, Barty stand in way of Serena's path to 24th Slam - RFI

 Osaka won widespread praise for her outspoken support of the Black Lives Matter movement during the coronavirus shutdown and at the US Open, where the 23-year-old wore a different mask each round emblazoned with the name of a victim of systemic racism or police brutality.

-"I feel like the last year changed me a lot," she said.
+"I feel like the last year changed me a lot," said Osaka, who will open the tournament Monday on centre court, the Rod Laver Arena, against Russia's Anastasia Pavlyuchenkova.

 "There was a lot of things I was struggling with, and I feel like during quarantine I really had to dig deep in myself and try to figure it out for myself."